Dealing with breakup after infidelity is much harder

 He disrespected me, and I cannot love a person that does not value me.

-The person he was and still is has broken my trust, and he does not show any remorse or eagerness to proof he will change.
+The person he was and still is has broken my trust, and he does not show any remorse or eagerness to prove he will change.

 Standing firm in this choice will hopefully help me to get over him and this soon.